appleiphonedddd/NDHU_Big_Data_Systems/README.md

 # NDHU_Big_Data_Systems_Fall

 `NDHU_Big_Data_Systems_Fall` project belongs to the Big Data Systems at National Dong Hwa University.
-The purpose of this project is to set up and operate a Hadoop cluster to process large datasets and implement core big data algorithms and provides instructions for setting up the cluster, running the project, and understanding its key components
+The purpose of this project is to set up and operate a Big Data cluster to process large datasets and implement core big data algorithms and provides instructions for setting up the cluster

 ## Contents